jacksonthall22/CODO/readme.md

 To **isolate the logic**, we could compute each metric in its own function (each taking two arrays of true and predicted class labels), but then we'd be computing `TN`, `FN`, `FP`, and `FN` **multiple times over**, and we'd even have to re-compute `precision` and `recall` to get the `f1_score`.

 To **avoid duplicating work**, we'd need to compute all metrics in a single block/function (or awkwardly save some "global" state in a parent scope), but then **we lose the pure logic isolation**.
-For more complex tasks, it's often desirable to keep functions simple where they have exactly one job.
+For more complex tasks, it's often desirable to keep functions simple where they each have exactly one job.

 ### `CODO` to the rescue!
 - Define your operations with its simple API